SerkanYildirim-GitHub/alTogether_Scanning_App/README.md

 ~~~ bash
 python3 alTogether.py
 ~~~
-and type the IP address when prompted and Relax...
-All Scans will done automatically and the scan results saved in to `Case_[IP_address]` Folder
+Type the IP address when prompted and Relax...

+All the Scans will done automatically.
+The scan results are saved in to `Case_[IP_address]` Folder.

 ![Capture.jpg)](./Capture.JPG)